ahokcool/ahokcool/README.md

 ---
 <div align="center">
 :v: Oye, I'm Alex, a student at <a href="https://www.42lisboa.com" target="_blank">42 Lisboa</a>.<br><br>
-Here you will find an overview of my projects.
+Here is an overview of my projects.
 Enjoy exploring my work and feel free to contact me if you have any questions or suggestions...
 <a id="top"></a>
 </div>